-§ 271-179.
+ARTICLE CXC.§ 271-179.
 Intent and purpose.

 The Board of Trustees of the Incorporated Village of East Hills has become concerned about the effect dish antennas could have on the welfare and safety of the Village.
 The Board finds that, unless regulated, dish antennas can be installed in a manner which would have an adverse impact on the use and enjoyment of surrounding properties, including a diminution of property values.
 If improperly installed, dish antennas could create a safety hazard.
-The intent and purpose of this article is to establish a procedure and criteria to avoid the adverse impacts of the installation and maintenance of dish antennas and to preserve the character, safety and general welfare of the municipality.
+The intent and purpose of this article is to establish a procedure and criteria to avoid the adverse impacts of the installation and maintenance of dish antennas and to preserve the character, safety

-§271-180.
+ARTICLE CXCI.§ 271-180.
 Definitions.